EGI-Federation/documentation/content/en/users/applications-on-demand/chipster/_index.md

 ---

-[Chipster](http://chipster.csc.fi/) is a user-friendly software for analysing high-throughput data such as NGS and microarrays and provided as part of EGI\'s AoD service.
+[Chipster](http://chipster.csc.fi/) is a user-friendly software for analysing high-throughput sequencing and microarray data, provided as part of EGI\'s Applications on Demand service.

 The software contains over 400 analysis tools and a large collection of reference genomes.